 where the sum on the left-hand-side equals zero when $r=1$, and $\hat{p}_{j}^{u}(x)$ and $\sum_{j=1}^{r} \hat{p}_{j}^{u}(x)$ are the marginal and cumulative probability functions (see Section~\ref{subsec:background}) of the realization $ r$ of random element $u \in \mathcal{U}$.
 Thus, we define the variables $\theta_{u}^r \in \{0,1\}$, which take the value one if the realization $r \in \mathcal{R}_u$ respects Inequalities~\eqref{discrete_transformation}.
 We also have the variables $\pi_{u}^r \in \{0,1\}$, which equal the sum $\sum_{j=1}^{r}\theta_{u}^{j}$ for every realization $r \in \mathcal{R}_u$.
 The following constraints model Inequalities~\eqref{discrete_transformation}:

 where $\epsilon>0$ is a sufficiently small value used to define the strict inequality in~\eqref{discrete_transformation}.
-Constraints~\eqref{general_drv_1} ensure that the right-hand side in Inequalities~\eqref{discrete_transformation} is respected.
-Constraints~\eqref{general_drv_2} certify that the left-hand side in Inequalities~\eqref{discrete_transformation} is respected.
+Constraints~\eqref{general_drv_1} and~\eqref{general_drv_2} ensure that the right- and left-hand side in Inequalities~\eqref{discrete_transformation} are respected, respectively.
 Constraints~\eqref{general_drv_3} establish the connection between $\pi^r_{u}$ and $\theta^r_{u}$ so that $\theta^r_{u}=1$ for the right realization, where $\pi_{u}^{R_u}$ is set to one.
-Although we could directly model Constraints~\eqref{general_drv_1} and~\eqref{general_drv_2} with variables $\theta_u^r$, we use the variables $\pi_u^{r}$ to reduce the number of nonzero elements in these constraints.
-Constraint \eqref{general_drv_4} restricts the choice of a unique realization for the random element $u$.
-Finally, $\nu_r^u$ is the value of realization $r$ of the random element $u$.
-Thus, $t(x,\vartheta_u) = \sum_{r=1}^{R_u} \nu_r^u \theta_u^r$.
+Although we could model Constraints~\eqref{general_drv_1} and~\eqref{general_drv_2} with variables $\theta_u^r$, we use the variables $\pi_u^{r}$ to reduce the number of nonzero elements in these constraints.
+Constraint~\eqref{general_drv_4} restricts the choice of a unique realization for element $u$.
+Finally, $\nu_r^u$ is the value of realization $r$ of the random element $u$, so $t(x,\vartheta_u) = \sum_{r=1}^{R_u} \nu_r^u \theta_u^r$.
 To ensure Assumption~\ref{assump:convexity}, the continuous relaxation of Constraints~\eqref{general_drv_1} and~\eqref{general_drv_2} must be convex.
-This leads to the following theorem: \begin{theorem} If the functions $\hat{p}^u_{r}(x)$ for $u \in \mathcal{U}$ and $r \in \mathcal{R}_u$ have a concave continuous relaxation on $x \in \mathcal{X}$, Constraints \eqref{general_drv_1} and \eqref{general_drv_2} are convex.
-The same is true if these functions have a convex continuous relaxation. \end{theorem} Appendix~\ref{app:proofs} presents the proof of Theorem~\ref{theorem_general_discrete}.
-In addition, even if the continuous relaxation of the $\hat{p}_{r}^u(x)$ is neither concave nor convex, we can convexify Constraints~\eqref{general_drv_1} and \eqref{general_drv_2} in certain cases.
-This analysis is problem-specific.
+This leads to the following theorem: \begin{theorem} If all the functions $\hat{p}^u_{r}(x)$ for $u \in \mathcal{U}$ and $r \in \mathcal{R}_u$ are either convex or concave over $\left[0,1\right]^{n_1}$, then Constraints~\eqref{general_drv_1} and~\eqref{general_drv_2} have a convex continuous relaxation. \end{theorem} The Appendix~\ref{app:proofs} presents the proof of Theorem~\ref{theorem_general_discrete}.
 Different studies investigate problems with convex or concave $p_r^u(x)$ (see Section~\ref{subsec:literature-review}).
 Despite this desirable property, the original program is usually nonconvex.
 In contrast, using the inverse transformation function results in only linear or convex constraints.
+In addition, even if the continuous relaxation of the $\hat{p}_{r}^u(x)$ is neither concave nor convex, we can convexify Constraints~\eqref{general_drv_1} and \eqref{general_drv_2} in certain cases (this analysis is problem-specific).
+Nonetheless, in addition to relying on the probability function $\hat{p}^u_{r}(x)$ to ensure convexity, the number of integer variables and constraints increases polynomially with the number of random parameters $U$ and their realizations $R_u$, which impacts the problem's complexity and highlights the computational challenges of handling endogenous uncertainty.